djsra1/php-nginx-mssql/README.md

 check the connection with localhost:8080

-Attach your DB-files to SQLServer manually or by BAT-files (SA_PASSWORD inside - fit it).
+Attach your DB-files to SQLServer manually or by sh-files (SA_PASSWORD inside - fit it).
 DB and files names must be fit in /DB/.sql

+You cant restore DB automatically (https://stackoverflow.com/questions/22245808/sql-server-error-logical-file-is-not-part-of-database-use-restore-fileliston).
+1. You have to know file names with FILELIST
+2. Then try RESTORE with MOVE (look db/RestoreDB.sql)

+Also it might you must implement
+1. sudo chmod 777 www
+2. sudo chown admin:admin www